alvinaby/NewsApp/README.md

 ﻿## NewsApp
-This app is using MVP Architecture, Repository Pattern, Retrofit, RxJava, Room Persistance, and Glide
+This is an app that view list of news using:
+* MVP Architecture
+* Repository Pattern
+* Retrofit
+* RxJava
+* Glide
+* Room Persistence
+* Dagger2

 #### NewsApp functions:
 * View list of news